Why Vijay chose to work for Good Shepherd NZ

 His passion and fire for ensuring people get the support they need, as well as his enthusiasm, have been a great addition to our team.

 “What I love about Good Shepherd NZ and Good Loans, is it’s centred around our clients and their wellbeing.
 It’s not designed to catch people out or to earn money off them because it’s not-for-profit.

 Our services are there to help people understand how money works and to help people buy essential items or services that improve their day-to-day lives.”

-Vijay works with clients over-the-phone to understand their unique situation, help them apply for a no or low-interest Good Loan where applicable, create a manageable repayment plan and point people in the direction of other support that’s available to them.
+Vijay works with clients over-the-phone to understand their unique situation, help them apply for a no interest Good Loan where applicable, create a manageable repayment plan and point people in the direction of other support that’s available to them.

 Client connection and motivation

 Vijay’s passion for social justice and supporting people in challenging situations comes across in his work.
 He often receives positive messages from his clients after he has helped them – including a picture drawn by a child who was very excited about the family’s new car bought with a Good Loan.

 He told us his clients are what motivates him to keep working harder to ensure people get the support they need.